giuliomattera/Cartpole-RL-agents-control-ros-bridge-for-simulink/README.md

 cd folder_prj
 ./launch.bash
 ```
-* Use command to importTensorFlowNetwork from model folder
 * To launch tensorboard:
 ```
 tensorboard --logdir ./python/gradient_tape
 ```
+* At the end of training you could use 'RLcontroller.py' agent with cart_pol.slx system.

 ## In progress...
-* Importing weights in simulink and test agent
+* Developing of RLcontroller.py agent